 At the age of 19 I had horrific knee injuries, snapping both my ACLs (Anterior Cruciate Ligaments).
 Choosing not to go for surgical reconstruction I worked with physios and many other movement therapists to try to regain stability and strength.
 Even though this is the recommended route for ACL rehabilitation, I was unable to build enough stability to return to my previously active lifestyle.
 I now saw myself as an injured person who would always have limits.

-My knees are still injured but Foundation Training has strengthened and stabilised my body to such an unexpectedly high level that the injuries now do not affect any aspect of my life.
-Having been through this long journey, I wanted to be able to help others do the same, so in September 2017 I traveled to Santa Barbara to complete the instructor certification.
+Having been through this long journey, I wanted to be able to help others do the same, so in September 2017 I travelled to Santa Barbara to complete the instructor certification.
 As a qualified nurse, I have a background in anatomy and physiology but with the help of Foundation Training and the amazing team, I now understand the body in a whole new light.
 Now I am loving every minute sharing this work with great clients by aiding them to become stronger, more stable, more confident and enjoy finding new potential every day.
-I cannot wait to see what the future holds!

 From a young age dance was a big part of my life and I went on to train professionally at one of the UK’s leading Contemporary Dance School’s, graduating in 2011.